-- (1) The assets and income held in an irrevocable trust established by the individual or spouse that the trustee is required to distribute to or for the benefit of the individual are countable. - (2) Payments from the income or principal of an irrevocable trust established by the individual or spouse to or for the benefit of the individual are countable. - (3) The assets and income held in an irrevocable trust established by other than the individual or spouse that the trustee is required to distribute to the individual are countable. - (4) Payments from the income or the principal of an irrevocable trust established by other than the individual or spouse to the individual are countable. - (B) Home in Trust: Community-Based Individuals.
-For an applicant or member who is not a nursing-facility resident, the principal place of residence held in a revocable or irrevocable trust is a noncountable asset.
-A home that is not the principal place of residence is countable and not subject to the exemptions of 130 CMR 520.007(G)(2) while an asset of the trust.
+(1) The assets and income held in an irrevocable trust established by the individual or spouse that the trustee is required to distribute to or for the benefit of the individual are countable.
+(2) Payments from the income or principal of an irrevocable trust established by the individual or spouse to or for the benefit of the individual are countable.
+(3) The assets and income held in an irrevocable trust established by other than the individual or spouse that the trustee is required to distribute to the individual are countable.
+(4) Payments from the income or the principal of an irrevocable trust established by other than the individual or spouse to the individual are countable.

+(B) Home in Trust: Community-Based Individuals.
+For an applicant or member who is not a nursing-facility residentand is residing in the community, the principal place of residence held in a revocable or irrevocable trust is a noncountable asset.
+A home or other real estate that is not the principal place of residence is countable and not subject to the exemptions of concerning real estate, including 130 CMR 520.007(G)(2) while an asset of the trust.